Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 What can I substitute for spinach?

-Kale, arugula, or Swiss chard all work well.
-Just note that kale and chard may need slightly longer cooking times.
+Kale, arugula, or Swiss chard all work.
+Just keep in mind that kale and chard may need a little longer in the pan to soften properly.

 Can I make this dish gluten-free?